SDV-Plurimedia/use-bootstrap-tag/README.md

 - **Max limit**: Set a maximum limit of tags that can be added.
 - **Sizing**: Adjustable sizing to match user preferences or layouts.
 - **Validation**: Reflects validation states visually to align with Bootstrap's form validation feedback.
+- **Value Validation**: Validate tag value with custom RegExp before adding to the list.
+- **Rainbow**: Add rainbow random colors to your tags

 ## Installation

 Install use-bootstrap-tag from npm: